Hands-On Exercise, Step 4: Producing results

 library(dplyr)

-Merging weather and outcome data
+Merging weather and outcome data#

-And now we can merge in the mortality data!
+Now we can merge in the mortality data!
 This is by county (FIPS code) and year.
 We also construct the death rate, as deaths per 100,000 people in the population.

 df <- read.csv("../data/cmf/merged.csv")

-df2 <- df %>% left_join(clim3, by=c('fips'='FIPS', 'year'))
+df2 <- df %>% left_join(clim, by=c('fips'='FIPS', 'year'))

 df2$deathrate <- 100000 * df2$deaths / df2$pop